chris-pearce/scally/components/README.md

 #### Nested components

-Like shown in the example above components can exist within other components i.e. the pagination component can exist in the dialog component.
+As shown in the example above components can exist within other components i.e. the pagination component can exist in the dialog component.

 Nested components like this are perfectly fine.
 It is important though that